nightscout/trio-docs/docs/EN/operate/build.md

 The second command `git pull --recurse` does several things:

-1. Brings down any updates about the state of the submodule repositories from GitHub, e.g., `Fetching submodule XXXX` repeated for each submodule
+* Brings down any updates about the state of the submodule repositories from GitHub, e.g., `Fetching submodule XXXX` repeated for each submodule
-2. Merges any changes from GitHub into your local copy of the Trio workspace
+* Merges any changes from GitHub into your local copy of the Trio workspace
-3. For each submodule, updates the version to match that selected in GitHub
+* For each submodule, updates the version to match that selected in GitHub, see [Submodule Update](#submodule-update) for more details

-There can be errors after step 2, e.g.,
+There can be errors in several places, for example:

 ```{code-block}
 :class: no-copybutton